chloehudzik/workfront-learn.en/help/fusion/3-universal-connectors-and-routing/introduction-to-universal-connectors-walkthrough.md

 ---
-title: Intro to Universal Connectors Walkthrough
+title: Introduction to universal connectors walkthrough
 description: Learn how to call the Poke API through an HTTP connector to gather and post information on a Pokemon character, all in [!DNL Adobe Workfront Fusion].
 activity: use
-doc-type: feature video
 team: Technical Marketing
+type: Tutorial
+feature: Workfront Fusion
+role: User
+level: Beginner
 kt: 9011
 exl-id: 87cc93a0-5ad8-4d40-bc85-b7fda35b0df3
 ---
-# Universal connectors walkthrough
+# Introduction to universal connectors walkthrough

 ## Overview